-Education Partnerships Program: Partnership Establishment and Partnership Advancement components: National Program Guidelines 2019-2020
+Education Partnerships Program: Partnership Establishment and Partnership Advancement components: National Program Guidelines 2019 to 2020

-The program has two distinct components that can be used for the purposes of this call for proposals:
+The program has 2 distinct components that can be used for the purposes of this call for proposals:

-- Structural Readiness: The second component of the EPP supports capacity and governance development under the heading of Structural Readiness.
-These activities build the capacity of First Nations organizations to strengthen their organization, to cover start-up costs for First Nations school boards, and to support the conclusion of agreements to allow for the operation of on-reserve schools by provincial school boards.
-For eligible recipients that are interested in applying to the Structural Readiness component of EPP, please refer to the "Education Partnerships Program – Structural Readiness component: National Program Guidelines 2019-2020".
+- Structural Readiness: the second component of the EPP supports capacity and governance development under the heading of Structural Readiness.
+These activities build the capacity of First Nations organizations to strengthen their organization, to cover start-up costs for First Nations school boards and to support the conclusion of agreements to allow for the operation of on-reserve schools by provincial school boards.
+For eligible recipients that are interested in applying to the Structural Readiness component of EPP, please refer to the "Education Partnerships Program – Structural Readiness component: National Program Guidelines 2019 to 2020".